 It takes an average of four to six weeks to switch business energy suppliers, but this can vary - for example, it can take longer if your business is still under contract with another supplier, or if your new supplier doesn't have all the details they need.

 The best way to tackle this is to have all the information about your current contract to hand when you run a business energy comparison.

 If you’re not sure who supplies your business gas or electricity, you can find out by checking a recent bill, or speaking to the previous occupier of your business premises.
 If you still don’t know, you can call Xoserve (for business gas) on 0845 601 3049.

 If you’re leaving your old supplier part way through your contract, it’s up to you to find out about any exit fees you may have to pay.
 If you do have to pay to leave your current agreement, then make sure the savings you make by switching are worth it.

-If you have any questions about business energy brokers, commercial gas and electricity supplier, or you’re ready to make the switch, give us a call on 0800 088 6986 or leave us a few details and we’ll get back to you.
+If you have any questions about business energy brokers, commercial gas and electricity supplier, or you’re ready to make the switch, give Bionic a call on 0800 088 6986 or leave your postcode in the box on the right and they’ll get back to you.